dddrrreee/cs240lx-25spr/labs/6-debug-alloc/README.md

 The features we have will also be useful for the follow on labs, which will focus on removing the listed weaknesses.

+#### Checkoff

+Checkoff:
+  1. You should pass all the tests.
+  2. You should write a couple new tests, put your name in the comment, and add them to the ed group so everyone can use them.
+Ideally these are tests we get wrong!  (this counts towards extension) Sadly this shouldn't be a huge challenge since I didn't test the code well.
+  3. Do some kind of extension, ideally something useful that you would use yourself.

 ------------------------------------------------------------------------------
 ### Checking equivalance